Honouring Our Past

 What Sets Us Apart

-• Extended French Grades 4 to 6 is offered to students interested in learning French for fifty percent of the day.
-The students come from ten different schools in the area starting in Grade 4 and study in French for Drama, Dance, Physical Education, Art and Social Studies.
-English, Mathematics and Science are taught in English.
+• Extended/Middle Immersion French Grades 4 to 6 is offered to students interested in learning.
+The students come from four different schools in the area starting in Grade 4.
 We also offer regular programs for grades four to six.

 Parent and Community Engagement